- Home

 What are the skills and qualities required to become a/an Wildlife Enforcement Officer?

-Physical Fitness: A wildlife enforcement officer must be physically fit and active.
-He or she should be able to walk, climb and swim for extended periods.
-A wildlife enforcement officer is often required to deal with odd situations while patrolling in the parks, protected areas.
+A wildlife enforcement officer is often required to deal with odd situations while patrolling in the parks, and protected areas.
 He or she is required to be equipped with skills and equipment as they are likely to confront illegal hunters and poachers.

-Passion for nature: A wildlife enforcement officer has to spend most of the time patrolling in the woods.
+Passion for Nature: A wildlife enforcement officer has to spend most of the time patrolling in the woods.
 Being an admirer of nature makes him or her do well in the job.
 A curiosity to explore nature makes a wildlife enforcement officer patrol in the dense forests.

-Also read - Career as forester
+Also Read: Career as forester

 Which certifications and internships can be helpful in becoming Wildlife Enforcement Officer?

-We have mentioned below certifications that individuals may opt for who want to establish a career as Wildlife Enforcement Officer.
+We have mentioned below certifications that individuals may opt for who want to establish a career as a Wildlife Enforcement Officer.

 Internship Availability